 Napoleon was short.
 Sharks don’t get cancer.
 Goldfishes have a three-second memory.

-If you believe or have believed any of these, then you have been exposed to the kind of influence that myths have had in shaping human thought throughout history.
-Though the power of myths was worshipped in ancient societies, and this concept has translated into genuine misconceptions behind technology today – distinct from contentious ‘myths’ such as vaccines are dangerous, the earth is flat and climate change denial.
+If you believe or have believed in any of these, you have been influenced by myths.
+It’s the kind that has shaped human thought throughout history.
+Though ancient societies revered the power of myths, this concept stems from genuine technological misconceptions today.
+Being distinct from contentious ‘myths’ such as vaccines are dangerous, the earth is flat, and climate change denial.

 This article debunks widely held UX myths that designers have to contend with.
 It explores how each might impact your UX design plans, and what you can do to avoid them.